Midgethacker/iready-hack/README.md

 The installation is very simple, just click add to chrome and open i-ready.
 If your browser doesn't support the above or it's blocked for you, see the method below

+### Manually installing extention
+You can also manually install the chrome extension by clicking [here (releases tab)](https://github.com/cupiditys/iReady-Overload/releases) or [here (mirror latest download)](https://github.com/cupiditys/iReady-Overload/blob/main/chromeExtension.zip?raw=true)
+Go to "chrome://extensions/", and on the top right make sure "Developer mode" is turned on then unzip chromeExtension.zip and drag the "iReady Overload" folder onto the page

 ### Bookmarklet

 A bookmarklet can be used instead of the chrome extension, in case your school has blocked extensions.
 To do this: